ethanbrooks/elsa-documentation/v2/src/pages/docs/installation/persistence.md

 }
 ```

-By default, Elsa will use the following connection string when using SQLite: `"Data Source=elsa.sqlite.db;Cache=Shared;"`.
+By default, Elsa will use the following connection string when using SQLite: `"Data Source=elsa.sqlite;Cache=Shared;"`.
 You can override this by importing the `Microsoft.EntityFrameworkCore` namespace to make available the default `UseSqlite()` extension method that accepts a connection string.
 Example:

 ```c#